conpdatasets/BigBrain_MRISIM/README.md

 ## BigBrain

-The BigBrain is the brain of a 65 years old man with no neurological or psychiatric diseases in clinical records at time of death.
-The brain was embedded in parafin and sectioned in 7404 coronal histological sections (20 microns), stained for cell bodies.
+The BigBrain is the brain of a 65 year old man with no neurological or psychiatric diseases in clinical records at time of death.
+The brain was embedded in paraffin and sectioned in 7404 coronal histological sections (20 microns), stained for cell bodies.
 The BigBrain is the digitized reconstruction of the hi-res histological sections (20 microns isotropic).